£10 - 17 full price, £8 - 15 concessions

 Join us for an evening of live poetry, performance and discussion

 exploring Samuel Beckett’s famed approach to failure.

-Can failure be a good thing?
-Across 2020 Poet in the City’s programme will be contemplating the role of failure as a catalyst for change.
+When is failure a good thing?
+Poet in the City's 2020 programme contemplates failure as a catalyst for change.

 if you book full price tickets for all three events in the programme.
-Find out more about the other two events:The Little Green Notebook of Che Guevara
+Find out more about the other two events:Fail Better 2020: Che Guevara